aorinevo/an-gradebook/readme.txt

 Insert the shortcode [GradeBook] anywhere you would like GradeBook to appear.

-Administrators will are able to
+Administrators are able to

-* add/delete student,
+* add/delete students,
-* add/delete course,
+* add/delete courses,
-* add/delete assignment
+* add/delete assignments

 **IMPORTANT**
-Any student added through the plugin that is not already in the database will have their user_login set to the first initial of their first name concatenated with their last name and user_id number, all in lowercase; Their password will be set to initially set to password.
-Otherwise the students username and password that exists in the database remains the same.
+Any student added through the plugin, that is not already in the database, will have their user_login set to the first initial of their first name concatenated with their last name and user_id number, all in lowercase.
+The password will be set to password.
+If the student is added using their user_id then that students username and password that exists in the database remains unchanged.

 Students are able to:

-* their grades, and
+* view their grades, and
 * view basic statistics for assignments.
 So far there is a pie chart corresponding to grade distribution of a particular assignment.
 The pie chart appears when a student is logged in and clicks on an assignment cell.

 **Highlighted features**

 * jQuery allows for all the above functionality without reloading the page.
-* edit student grades in place, just hit return or click away to save inputs to the database.
+* click on any cell to edit students grades and press return or click away to save grades

 == Installation ==